 Conures are beautiful little parrots that are known to be social, playful, and inquisitive and love to be as close to their human owners as possible.
 They are native to South America, where they live in small flocks.
-There are several different species of Conure, with the green-cheeked Conure being the most popular bird kept as pets.
+There are several different species of Conure, with the green-cheeked Conure being the most popular parrot kept as pets.

 Conures can certainly make a racket when they choose to but are generally quieter than other parrot species, making them popular pets for apartment living.
 Still, they have unique vocalizations, and you can get to know your Conure’s needs better when you have a keener understanding of their vocalizations.